speedfl/argo-cd/docs/operator-manual/applicationset/Generators-Matrix.md

           files:
             - path: "examples/git-generator-files-discovery/cluster-config/**/config.json"
 ```
 1. You cannot have both child generators consuming parameters from each another.
-In the example below, the cluster generator is consuming the `{{.path.basename}}` parameter produced by the git-files generator, whereas the git-files generator is consuming the `{{.name}}` parameter produced by the cluster generator.
+In the example below, the cluster generator is consuming the `{{path.basename}}` parameter produced by the git-files generator, whereas the git-files generator is consuming the `{{name}}` parameter produced by the cluster generator.
 This will result in a circular dependency, which is invalid.
 ```yaml
 - matrix:
     generators: